24 questions people ask about probate and estate administration

 You can use HMRC's bereavement tool to work out which forms to fill in and where to send them.

 Larger estates, with a value over £325,000, may also be liable to inheritance tax.
-Regardless of the size of the estate, inheritance tax forms must be completed as part of the application for a grant of probate.
+Depending on the size of the estate, inheritance tax forms may need to be completed as part of the application for a grant of probate.
 If the estate qualifies as an “excepted estate” (according to the requirements introduced in January 2022) then no tax forms are needed, but estate values still need to be submitted to HMRC.
 Alternatively, use form IHT205 if no tax is payable, or forms IHT400 and IHT421 otherwise.

 Professional advice can help you deal with the deceased's tax affairs, particularly if they were self-employed or the estate is liable to inheritance tax.

 First, you need to decide how you want to use the professional.
 For example, you can ask a professional to act as an executor but in a supervisory role, leaving you to do the majority of the legwork yourself.

 Conversely, you may have decided to apply for grant of probate yourself but want the professional to handle the administration.
 In some cases, you may also want the professional to act as a trustee (for example, if underage children will be beneficiaries).

 The more you ask the professional to do, the higher the fees will be.
 Against that you need to consider how much responsibility - and potentially personal liability - you are prepared to take on yourself.